How to Write To Whom It May Concern Letter

 • This salutation can come across as impersonal and outdated.

-• In today’s digital age, where information is readily available, using a generic greeting might suggest a lack of effort in researching the company or position.
+• In todayโ€™s digital age, where information is readily available, using a generic greeting might suggest a lack of effort in researching the company or position.
+In job applications, taking the time to find the hiring manager’s name by contacting the office or asking administrative assistants can demonstrate professionalism and effort.

-Many people forget that the greeting or salutation in a cover letter must also be personalized with the hiring professional’s name.
+Many people forget that the greeting or salutation in a cover letter must also be personalized with the name of the person or hiring professionalโ€™s name.

 Maximizing Effectiveness